 Why you should care

-Sometimes necessity is the mother of invention.
-Five smallish municipalities are solving urban problems with long-range strategies that any big metropolis can learn from.
+Five smallish municipalities are solving urban problems with strategies that any big metropolis can learn from.

-When it comes to municipal innovation, the Big Apple, City of Angels and Windy City seem to get all the glory along with the memorable nicknames.
+When it comes to municipal innovation, the Big Apple, the City of Angels and the Windy City seem to get all the glory, along with the memorable nicknames.
 They roll out municipal ID programs, fight climate change with new types of trees and hip new building codes, and set about tackling thorny national issues like economic inequality.
-But look a little closer at the smaller municipalities where the vast majority of Americans live and you might be surprised at how many of them are trying some crazy project or another.
+But look a little closer at smaller municipalities — where the majority of Americans live — and you might be surprised at how many of them are trying some crazy project or another.

-And we’re not even talking about Portland — or Austin, or Seattle, or San Francisco, which, by God, just banned single-use water bottles.
-We mean the Charlottes, Atlantas, Pittsburghs of the world.
+And we’re not even talking about Portland — or Austin, or Seattle or San Francisco, which, by God, tackled the scourge of single-use water bottles this year.
+We mean the Atlantas and Pittsburghs of the world.
 Even the Phoenixes.

-At the same time, cities deal with a slew of problems.
 With higher population densities, urban centers have long been bellwethers for all sorts of issues.
 They have higher concentrations of wealth and poverty.
-They demand more infrastructure, and that infrastructure demands more maintenance.
-And the more concrete and asphalt, the greater the fallout from climate change.
+They demand more infrastructure, which then demands more maintenance.
+And the more concrete and asphalt there is, the greater the fallout from climate change.

 Necessity is the mother of invention, as they say — and maybe of Madison, Wisconsin’s biodigester, too.
 Take a look at these five novel solutions from cities across the U.S.: